• Skip to main content

 • desu – です : an auxiliary verb used after a noun or adjective to make it polite.
 Probably, this is well known as a part of Japanese desu form.
 In the example, this is used after “mahou” to make it sound polite.

 This is another typical usage of “mahou”.
 In this example, it works as a metaphor for her magic-like work.
-This usage as well is very similar to that of “magic” in English, so those who are familiar with English can easily understand this point, I think.
+This usage as well is very similar to that of “magic” in English, so those who are familiar with English can easily understand how to use this Japanese noun, I think.

 Summary